 At 6 A.M. the patient should be bathed and kept ready.
 Once ready, the resident doctor will pay a visit to the ward and indwell urinary catheter in the ward and the patient will be shifted to Operation theatre at around 7.30 A.M.
 OT staff will begin preparation for the surgery which will include insertion of an IV administration of antibiotics and IV fluids and monitoring of the patient’s vital signs like BP, pulse.
 Entire surgery takes around 5 to 6 hours on the first day of surgery.
 The stereotactic frame will be placed.
 This is a head ring and is attached at 4 points to the patient’s skull under local anaesthesia.
 An anaesthesiologist will be present for placement of the frame to offer some light sedation, to ensure patient comfort.

-The patient will be awake during the operation as the surgery would be done under local anaesthesia.
+The patient will be awake during the Parkinson’ Disease surgery as the operation would be done under local anaesthesia.
 Surgery begins with drilling a hole on the top of the skull.
 This is a painless procedure as bone and brain, both are insensitive to pain.
 Following this tiny electrodes are inserted into the brain to obtain the brain map, this is what is known as micro-electrode recordings.
 Once the sweet spot is identified, a low voltage current is administered to find out the level of improvement that can be achieved and to also check for side effects.
 This is the stage where patient cooperation is very useful.
 In patients experiencing tremors, there will be arrest of tremors, patients with pain will report relief from pain and the most important is the loss of stiffness that is observed on stimulating the correct target site.
 Once adequate confirmation is obtained by the surgical team, permanent DBS lead is implanted under fluoroscopy guidance.

-Following surgery, a check CT scan is quickly performed to confirm the position of electrodes and rule out any complications.
+Following Parkinson’s Disease surgery, a check CT scan is quickly performed to confirm the position of electrodes and rule out any complications.
 The patient is than transferred either to the ward or the ICU for observation.
 Here he is given the dose of his L-dopa and allowed to have his meals.
 On the next day a pace maker battery will be implanted under general anaesthesia.
 A few days after the surgery some patients can experience changes in the symptoms.
 There may also be a micro lesion effect caused by the actual electrode placement in the brain and the reaction of the brain after the placement.
 In the next stage the IPG battery will be activated and the programming is set to see response of the contact points and theirs side effects.
 Settings will be done on good contact points and usual Parkinson’s medications doses will be continued.
 Once optimum stimulation has been achieved the Parkinson’s Nurse will start involving patients and their family members in educating them on how to use the device therapy and handling post-op care at home once the stitches are removed and the dressing done on the 8th day of post-op and patient is declared fit for discharge.

 Patient goes home with the dressing and after two days dressing should be removed and healex spray (waterproof spray) should be applied on the line of the suture.
 While doing this if they observe any bleeding they should visit their local hospital and get the sterile dressing done by a surgeon and inform the same to us.
 The list of precautions and the instruction manuals of care should be given to the patients and their family members.
 Provide ongoing support for the patient, relatives and professionals through telephone contact.
 A discharge summary detail is provided to the patient, including contact numbers.
 The patient’s follow-up appointment will be after three months.
 The neurosurgeon will see the patient at out-patients department in two weeks after discharge to review progress.
 This level of support continues, particularly during the stabilization period of four to six months.
 The aim is to achieve a comfortable, effective level of stimulation, which controls symptoms adequately, in combination with drug therapy.